Pensions and tax

 |Increase in year||1||£12,500||£3,143|

-Members can carry forward any unused Annual Allowance automatically from the previous three tax years.
+Members can automatically carry forward any unused Annual Allowance from the previous three PIP years.
 There is no need to make any claim to HMRC to carry forward unused Annual Allowance and it does not need to be shown on your tax return if using the unused Annual Allowance means the limit is not exceeded.

-Pension schemes have a statutory obligation to provide a Pension Savings Statement by 6 October each year to anyone who has exceeded the Annual Allowance limit in the previous Pension Input Period.
+Pension schemes have a statutory obligation to provide a Pension Savings Statement by 6 October each year to anyone who has exceeded the Annual Allowance limit in the previous PIP.
 Schemes also have an obligation to provide a statement on request at any other time.
 To request one please contact us.

-It is the member's responsibility to inform HMRC when they exceed the limit, which is done through Income Tax Self Assessment.
-If the member has a tax charge, the excess, after offsetting unusued allowance, is added to their taxable income and reported to HMRC.
+It is the member's responsibility to inform HMRC when they exceed the limit, which is done through Self Assessment.
+If the member has a tax charge, the excess, after offsetting unused allowance, must be added to their taxable income and reported to HMRC.

-The LTA is tested when you crystallise your pension benefits; in other words when you access your pension upon retiring.
-It is calculated by multiplying the value of your pension by 20 and then adding any lump sum which is an automatic entitlement.
+The LTA is tested when you crystallise your pension benefits; in other words when you access your pension benefits upon retiring.
+It is calculated by multiplying the value of your pension by 20 and then adding any lump sum which is paid.

-When you access your RCPS pension, JSS will inform you if you have exceeded the LTA limit; we will need to know if you have any other pensions because the LTA is applied across all your pension benefits.
+When you access your RCPS pension benefits, JSS will inform you if you have exceeded the LTA limit; we will need to know if you have any other pensions because the LTA is applied across all your pension benefits.

-From 2016 Annual Benefit Statements include a statement regarding LTA for members who JSS believe are nearing their allowance limit.
-Not all members will have this information included in their benefit statement so you should be aware that the LTA is applied across the RCPS as well as all of your other pension benefits, JSS may not be aware of other pensions you may have
+Annual Benefit Statements include a statement regarding LTA for members who, taking into account their RCPS benefits only, are nearing the LTA limit.
+Not all members will have this information included in their Benefit Statement.
+Members must be aware that the LTA is applied across all pension savings, JSS will not be aware of other pension savings individuals have

 There is potential for some people that access their pension benefits to be liable for a tax charge as a result of exceeding the LTA.
-It is likely these will be people that have a Premium or Nuvos pension of £62,500 or more or a Classic pension of £54,350 or more.
+Based on the 2020/21 LTA, it is likely that these will be people that have a Premium or Nuvos pension of £53,655 or more or a Classic pension of £46,656 or more.

 Individuals may be able to apply for LTA 'individual protection'.